TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 2 - Performance Dashboards/3.2.3-cluster-utilization/_index.md

 Select a cluster from the table

 - All the utilization charts will automatically show the key utilization metrics of the selected cluster.
 - For memory, the high utilization counters are explicitly shown.
 Balloon, Compressed, Swapped.
 Notice they exist even though utilization is not even 90%, indicating high pressure in the past.
-If you look at only utilization, you’d think you are safe!
+If you look at only utilization, you'd think you are safe!
 - The line charts shows both average and highest among ESXi host in the cluster.
 The reason is **unbalanced** is not rare.
 There are many settings that can contribute to it (e.g. DRS settings, VM Reservation, VM – Host Affinity, Resource Pool, Stretched Cluster, Large VM).
 So check all these as unbalanced cluster is quite common, especially in large clusters.
 ![](3.2.3-fig-3.png)
 - The disk IOPS is split into read & write to gain insight into the behaviour.
 Some workloads are read-oriented, while others are write-oriented.